January 31, 2018

 Key Question #2: How Will the Business Use the COE?

 To a large extent, the problem the COE is set up to address and the delivery approach it takes will dictate how the business will leverage the capability.
 However, it is important to consider what factors should act as triggers in the business leader’s mind to seek help from the COE.
 Ideally, executives should know exactly when to seek the help and services of the organization transformation COE.
+To help encourage this, the COE needs to do the following:- Clearly articulate its capabilities and the intake processes for requesting support/work

 - Invest in educating leaders on the disciplines and areas of expertise the COE offers